wojcikstefan/django_events/README.md

 This will identify all the events that happen within REMINDER_DAYS (7 by default) days and will notify all the users that bought the tickets for those events.

+For periodical sending of reminders, run the aforementioned command with CRON scheduler.